shawnscoding/reactjs-crontab/README.md

 Reactjs-crontab has very similar pattern to [Linux Crontab](https://www.geeksforgeeks.org/crontab-in-linux-with-examples)Except that this uses hyphen between arguments like this `*-*-*-*-*-utc`.

+This code is useful when you need to implement some function like api call at a particular time.

 ```jsx
 import React from 'react'
 import { BasicCron } from 'reactjs-crontab'